eagle840/killercoda-labs/terraforminter/step3.md

 `tree -a`{{execute}}

-take note where the orginal (default) tf state was stored, and where the new ws2 state is stored
+take note where the orginal (default) tf state was stored, and where the new ws2 state is stored.

-`docker ps`{{execute}}

-and finally lets kill  the running containers

-WIP: this will destory the database!!!
-`docker kill nginx1`{{exec}}

-`docker kill tutorial`{{exec}}

-WIP:

-- delete ws2 workstate
-- LINK TO the page running httpd
-- add the index.thml to the httpd container